 A dedicated Homeless Lead role (Grade VII) for the South-East region's local authorities was created.
 This role reports into the lead authority's (Waterford City & County Council) Director of Services.
 The Homeless Lead is the coordinator and main driver for the homelessness activities in the region.
 This person works closely with the HSE Homeless Lead to address gaps and blocks in the system.
 The dedicated Homeless Lead role is crucial as it provides a full-time focus on improving homelessness services.
-This is achieved by building relationships and collaborations with relevant stakeholders, implementing the region's homelessness.
+This is achieved by building relationships and collaborations with relevant stakeholders, implementing the region's homelessness strategy, and developing innovative solutions to address homelessness.